-History of SIPS BY BALDEV SONI
+History of Sussex Indian Punjabi Society (SIPS) BY BALDEV SONI

 The Asian Circle lasted until about 1978 when infighting among communities started and the Circle withered away.

 During the same period there was another group called Parosi (means neighbour in Hindi).
 Parosi was a BBC programme to teach English to new arrivals in UK in order that they may assimilate and communicate with the host community.
 Mr Karamjeet Gill (now Dr Gill) and I began organising classes for mainly women who could not speak English.
 Most of the teachers were English women and they used to visit houses to give one to one tuition on a voluntary basis.
 This became very popular both with the volunteers and the ethnic community.
 More and more nationalities got involved and it was agreed that once a month we would have a get-together at Friends Centre, who gave their premises free of charge.
 All women learners would cook food and bring to the party to thank the host community teachers for their help.
 These get togethers became very popular and lot of people not involved in the project used to come to taste free food cooked authentically be the women.
 After about six years the project faded away.